rivman/RedFox---Codeigniter-App-Metier-Framework-Bordeaux-ingefox.fr-/README.md

 # RedFox
-CodeIgniter based Framework developed by Ingefox.
+Custom framework based on CodeIgniter, developed by Ingefox.